Table of Contents

 Where Might You Work?

 Those earning FVMA certification may work for some of the top companies in the world.
-Examples include Amazon, Microsoft, Ferrari, Starbucks, and major banks and corporate finance departments.
+Examples include Amazon, Microsoft, Ferrari, Starbucks, and major banks and corporation's finance departments.
 They can find jobs in investment banking, commercial banking, venture capital, private equity, corporate development, real estate development, running a startup, or mezzanine finance.
 The latter is a form of lending that is riskier than traditional lending but not as risky as regular equity investing.
 Valuation models for such loans are crucial.

 The employment outlook for financial analysts and those in related fields is projected to grow an average of 6% by 2028, on a par with average growth for all occupations.
 Keep in mind these estimates were made without taking the economic effects of the pandemic into account.
 However, financial analysis has always been a competitive field and there is no reason to think that will change.